CONDUCTORS

 (413) 545-0839

 Conductor Matthew Westgate “leads with a combination of expressivity and crispness” (San Francisco Chronicle).
 His performances are praised as “dramatic, incisive, and passionate” (Audiophile Audition) and full of “verve and swagger” (MusicWeb International).
-Dr. Westgate has appeared on major concert stages throughout the U.S., Europe, South America, and Asia and has guest conducted some of the nation’s top wind bands and chamber ensembles, including “The President’s Own” U.S. Marine Band and the U.S. Coast Guard Chamber Players.
-In September of 2019 he was a featured guest conductor with the Banda Sinfonica Metropolitana de Quito (Ecuador), and in 2020 he will travel to China to conduct in Beijing.
-During the summer of 2019 he led the Blue Lake Fine Arts Camp (Twin Lake, MI) International Northern Winds on a European concert tour of France, Germany, Austria, and Denmark, and he will return to conduct the band for another European tour in 2021.
+Dr. Westgate has appeared on major concert stages throughout the U.S., Europe, South America, and Asia and has guest conducted some of the top wind bands and chamber ensembles, including multiple engagements with “The President’s Own” U.S. Marine Band and the U.S. Coast Guard Band.
+He has a particular interest in Latin American music and cultures, and in 2019 and 2022 he was the featured guest conductor with the professional band La Banda Sinfonica Metropolitana de Quito (Ecuador) at La Casa de la Musica.
+In 2023 he was invited to conduct the Banda del Centre Artístic Musical de Bétera (Spain), and in 2024 he led the UMass Wind Ensemble and the Banda Sinfonica Metropolitana de Quito together in a side-by-side performance at the first ever Festival Juntos en La Mitad del Mundo.
+During the summer months, he teaches and conducts at Blue Lake Fine Arts Camp in Twin Lake, MI.
+In 2026, he will conduct the Festival Band for a live radio broadcast on WBLU Public Radio.
+In the past, he has conducted the Blue Lake Wind Ensemble and Symphony Bands, and in 2019 he led the Blue Lake International Band on a European concert tour of France, Germany, Austria, the Netherlands, Italy, and Denmark.

 Dr. Timothy T. Anderson